swharden/pyHH/README.md

 # pyHH
-**pyHH is a simple Python implementation of the Hodgkin-Huxley spiking neuron model.** pyHH simulates conductances and calculates membrane voltage at discrete time points so it does not require a differential equation solver.
+**pyHH is a simple Python implementation of the Hodgkin-Huxley spiking neuron model.** pyHH simulates conductances and calculates membrane voltage at discrete time points without requiring a differential equation solver.
 [HHSharp](https://github.com/swharden/HHSharp) is a similar project written in C#.

 ![](dev/concept4.png)